-There is no denying the difficulty of watching a loved one go through the emotional and physical pain of being diagnosed with a brain tumor.
-And the moment symptoms begin, your life as a brain tumor caregiver begins and brings its own emotional and physical battles, as well.
+There is no denying the difficulty of watching a loved one go through the emotional and physical pain of being diagnosed with a brain or spine tumor.
+And the moment symptoms begin, your life as an ependymoma caregiver begins and brings its own emotional and physical battles, as well.

 The most important thing you can do as a caregiver is provide support to the patient.
 This support can come in many forms: listening, organizing medical documents, doing research, contacting other family members and friends, assisting during doctor visits and hospital stays, assisting with daily household tasks during treatment and more.

-Being a caregiver of a brain tumor patient is no easy task and you should seek a support system for yourself.
+Being a caregiver of an ependymoma patient is no easy task and you should seek a support system for yourself.
 Caregivers are often overwhelmed with the burdens of their role and are emotionally exhausted from the worry and fear of the diagnosis of their loved one.
 The feelings are completely normal and you should not feel guilty for experiencing them.
-A support system for yourself can be found through other brain tumor caregivers, other cancer caregivers, family and friends, or anyone else you feel might be able to relate.
+A support system for yourself can be found through other ependymoma caregivers, other brain or spinal cord tumor caregivers, other cancer caregivers, family and friends, or anyone else you feel might be able to relate.
 As your role changes, as well as your relationship with your loved one, it might be beneficial to seek professional counseling.

 There are also multiple organizations dedicated to the well-being of caretakers.

 Visit these websites for more information about being a caregiver:

 Being a caregiver of a patient with a brain or spine tumor can be drastically different than other cancers.
 Ependymoma patients can have considerable changes in their emotional and physical states because of the location of the tumor and outcome of treatment.
 Read more about the effects of ependymoma treatment and symptoms of brain and spine cancer.